Pet AnimalsDogDog Breeds

 Rating: 4 out of 5.

-The Texas Heeler, also known as the Australian Cattle Dog/Australian Shepherd mix, is a highly trainable breed.
-They are intelligent and eager to please, making them easy to train in obedience, agility, herding, and other activities.
+The Texas Heeler, often referred to as the Australian Cattle Dog/Australian Shepherd blend, stands out as an exceptionally trainable breed.
+With their intelligence and strong desire to satisfy, they readily adapt to instruction in obedience, agility, herding, and various activities.

 There is such a train: 3/5 Pointintellect: 5/5 Point